 Philatelic letter prepared by “Maison Vietnam Philatelique” using one of the 9 Hao HCM stamps along with some Viet Minh overprints.
 The letter was cancelled with the Hanoi Trung Uong Bac Bo canceller on November 8th, 1946.

 Here are two examples of a cover and post card where it is more difficult to determine if they actually were transported through the post or if they were simply favor cancelled.
-Both items are hopelessly over-franked over the required tariff.
+Both items are hopelessly over-franked above the required tariff.
 The first is an adversity cover that was fashioned out of an old envelope “Societe Indochinoise Forestiere et des Allumettes” that was simply inverted.
 There is a cancel on the back but since it is identical to the one that was used to cancel the stamps it probably represents a favor cancelled item.
 The second is a picture postcard showing a rural village in Than Hoa (Annan).
 Since it was cancelled in Hanoi the card was also likely a favor cancel.

 As in the 1st series of overprints these stamps found very little use.
 So cancelled specimens are always much rarer than mint ones.
 This is even true for cancelled to order items as the ones below.
 Just try to complete the set cancelled.
 It will take you years to do so.